 5.1 Do not amend the policy.
-Taking this option will mean the Council does not have a basis for awarding DRR to local newspapers that occupy office space.
-This could result in reputational damage for the Council and therefore is not recommended.
+Taking this option will mean the Council does not have a basis for awarding DRR to relevant businesses within Infinity Park Derby, Enterprise Zone.
+Further it will not have a basis for awarding DRR for newly built unoccupied properties.

+This could result in reputational damage for the Council; a missed opportunity for delivering economic growth and improving the City's employment prospects and leaving itself open to disputes and challenge.
+This option is not recommended.